-The District Court determined, in light of the expert testimony and the parties' stipulations, that the level of ordinary skill in pedal design was "'an undergraduate degree in mechanical engineering (or an equivalent amount of industry experience) [and] familiarity with pedal control systems for vehicles.'"
-298 F.Supp.2d, at 590.
-The court then set forth the relevant prior art, including the patents and pedal designs described above.
+The District Court determined, in light of the expert testimony and the parties' stipulations, that the level of ordinary skill in pedal design was "an undergraduate degree in mechanical engineering (or an equivalent amount of industry experience) and familiarity with pedal control systems for vehicles."
 Following Graham's direction, the court compared the teachings of the prior art to the claims of Engelgau.
 It found "little difference."
-298 F.Supp.2d, at 590.
 Asano taught everything contained in claim 4 except the use of a sensor to detect the pedal's position and transmit it to the computer controlling the throttle.
 That additional aspect was revealed in sources such as the '068 patent and the sensors used by Chevrolet.